Online Caroline

-Online Caroline was a web soap opera in 24 episodes written and published online by Tim Wright, Rob Bevan and Tom Harvey at the production company XPT in 2000.
+Online Caroline was a web soap opera in 24 episodes devised, written and designed by Rob Bevan and Tim Wright in 1998, and then published online by Tim Wright, Rob Bevan and Tom Harvey at the production company XPT in 2000.
 It was "an instant hit" and won that year's British Academy of Film and Television Arts award in the interactive category.

 Synopsis

 Caroline is a young woman whose partner David's company, XPT, has provided her with a webcam and diary website so she can have online friends (i.e. the readers) to keep her company while David is away on a work trip.
 After a week David returns, but puts Caroline on a strange diet.
 Their relationship becomes more and more strange, with Caroline clearly being manipulated.
 Caroline becomes weak and ill after following the diet for a few days, and David begins to take over the website and the communication with the reader.
 The story ends with an email from XPT to the reader thanking them for their help.